folke/KOReader.patches/README.md

 This patch adds a clean rounded rectangular progress bar to the bottom of the cover.
 This disables the default progress bar of Project: Title.

 For this to work as intended, it is suggested to uncheck all options in "Project: Title Settings 🞂 Advanced settings 🞂 Book display 🞂" so they don't clash.

+## 2-collections-star-for-PT.lua

+This adds a star in a black circle to left top corner of the book to indicate that the book is part of a collection